|

 and mouth.

-the chest and he soon passed out.
-Then the man shoved the cloth
+passed out again.
+Then the man shoved the cloth in his pocket

-and surprisingly heavy.
-I shall not be able to take him out the
+was tall, and surprisingly heavy.
+I shall have to carry him

-gate.
-After that, it would be a relatively simple matter to carry
+After that, it would be a relatively simple matter to carry him

 Since elves do not normally experience illness of any kind, Elrohir

-was surprised to wake with his head aching.
-And he was even more
+was surprised to wake with his head aching, and even more surprised

-surprised to find himself lying on the floor with his back against
+to find himself lying on the floor with his back against the door

 his conversation with Elladan.
-By the Valar, if I spent the
+If I spent the night against

-night against the door, he cannot have come back.
-He must have
+the door, he reasoned, he cannot have come back.
+He must

 But his brother was not there.